Pancreatic cancer

 When the tumor has spread (metastasized) to other organs such as the liver, chemotherapy alone is usually used.

-With advanced cancer, the goal of treatment is to manage pain and other symptoms.
-For example, if the tube that carries bile (bile duct) is blocked by the pancreatic tumor, a procedure to place a tiny metal tube (stent) may be done to open the blockage.
+With advanced pancreatic cancer, the goal of treatment is to manage pain and other symptoms.
+For example, if the tube that carries bile (bile duct) is blocked by the tumor, a procedure to place a tiny metal tube (stent) may be done to open the blockage.
 This can help relieve jaundice and itching of the skin.

 Support Groups